qri-io/p2p-testbed/README.md

 Bluetooth
 USB
 ### 2.2.2 Addressing a machine or process
-IPv4 - IP version 4 -> 32bits to record IPaddresses, give us 4.2 billion ip addresses, made at a time when the internet was just a thing for academics
+IPv4 - IP version 4 -> 32-bit address, gives us 4.2 billion ip addresses, made at a time when the internet was just a thing for academics
-IPv6
+IPv6 - IP version 6 -> 128-bit address, gives us 3.4×1038 addresses ip addresses
 Hidden addressing, like SDP
 ### 2.2.3 Discovering other peers or services
 ARP